andresgalaviz/Football-Player-Tracking/README.md

 The system will do the following:
 #### Background extraction
 *Background extraction will not be executed as we have provided a pre computed background however you can test this by deleting the background file 'img/side-view.jpg'.*
-This will extract the background from the length of video frames by using the averaging techniq The video is HD quality so it will take time.
+This will extract the background from the video frames by using the averaging technique.
+The video is HD quality so it will take time.
+File: "src/bgextraction.py"

+### Homography Matrix extraction for topview
+*Homography Matrix extraction will not be executed as we have provided a pre computed homography however you can test this by deleting the file 'txt/hgmatrix.txt'.*
+File: "src/topview.py" Method create_homography()
+This method will use the extracted background and prompt the user to manually select with the pointer the four corners of this image.
+The image is quite large so it might have to be moved, the quality of the top projection is dependent on how well the corners are selected.
+The corners should be selected: Left-Down, Left-Top, Right-Top, Right-Down

 We have provided a homography matrix that has been calculated and calibrated for our system but you can test the homography creation by renaming the file 'txt/hgmatrix.txt', after this if you run the system it will ask you to calibrate the points by selecting the four corners from the extracted background.